extism/haskell-sdk/README.md

 [Host functions](https://extism.org/docs/concepts/host-functions) allow us to grant new capabilities to our plug-ins from our application.
 They are simply some OCaml functions you write which can be passed down and invoked from any language inside the plug-in.

+Using [Extism.hostFunction](https://hackage.haskell.org/package/extism/docs/Extism.html#v:hostFunction) we can define a host function that can be called from the guest plug-in.

+In this example, we want to expose a single function to our plugin (in Haskell types): `hello_world :: String -> String` which will intercept the original result and replace it with a new one.

 Let's load the manifest like usual but load up `wasm/code-functions.wasm` plug-in:

 ```haskell